ForumSuthar/Spend-Report/README.md

 ### How to run

-Go to the location where the repository is located cd into the Intern_Assignment folder
+Go to the location where the repository is located in your local machine and cd into the Intern_Assignment folder

 ```
 cd Intern_Assignment